MathSci/try_repo/README.md

-The Travis continuous integration process is summed up in a dot file called `.travis.yml` to be placed at the top directory of a particular directory.
+The Travis continuous integration process is summed up in a dot file called `.travis.yml` to be placed at the top directory within a git repository.
 There are some useful tricks in writing such a [YAML](https://en.wikipedia.org/wiki/YAML) file, especially where a complex scientific stack is needed.
-For the Python ecosystem, the Anaconda distribution saves us from the hell of dependencies which involves binary files necessary for computational speed.
+For the Python ecosystem, the Anaconda distribution saves us from the hell of dependencies which involves binaries necessary for computational speed.
-We shall use their miniconda service to install only what is essential to a particular project.
+We shall install miniconda prior to installing only what is essential to a particular project.
-As a concrete example, see https://git.io/travis here for a reasonable template.
+See our https://git.io/travis for a reasonable example.

 Travis is agnostic about the testing utilities.
-We could have alternatively used `nose` and `pylint`.
+We could have alternatively used `nose` and `pylint`, instead of `pytest` and `flake8`.

 Travis is run on containers and virtual machines based on Ubuntu (14.04 has code name *trusty*),